The Reason (Celine Dion song): Critical reception

-Pip Ellwood-Hughes from Entertainment Focus noted that the song "immediately reminds you of why Dion has become such a powerhouse."
-He added that "it highlights how she can pack power and emotion into everything she sings."
-British magazine Music Week gave it three out of five, stating that "Celine is back in classic power ballad territory here, though this track lacks the mega hooks of her previous hits.
+A reviewer from Music Week gave "The Reason" three out of five, stating that "Celine is back in classic power ballad territory here, though this track lacks the mega hooks of her previous hits.
 More of an album taster than a Christmas number one."
-The New York Observer editor Jonathan Bernstein reviewed, "It kicks off in time-honored fashion with a bombastic power ballad, "The Reason," co-written by Carole King and produced by Sir George Martin.
+The New York Observer editor Jonathan Bernstein reviewed, "It kicks off in time-honored fashion with a bombastic power ballad, "The Reason", co-written by Carole King and produced by Sir George Martin.
 Thus, straight away, we find the inherent wrongheadedness of this record.
 Carole King hasn't written a memorable song in many a year and-hello?-didn't George Martin recently announce that he was quitting the producing racket because his hearing was going?
 The latter affliction was probably incurred by a silent prayer offered up during the recording of "The Reason" to be struck deaf".
+Smash Hits gave it four out of five, writing, "'The Reason' starts off as you'd expect — all soft and lovely — then in come the strings and Celine steps up a gear.
+It all builds up into one of those huge production numbers with our fave Canadian warbler wailing over the top like she really means it.
+There ain't many people out there on Planet Pop that can do 'em like Celine!
+It's big, it's Christmassy and we love it!
+Top five."

+Retrospective response

-Bob Waliszewski of Plugged In felt that it celebrate's love "and the affection of a good man".
+Pip Ellwood-Hughes from Entertainment Focus noted that the song "immediately reminds you of why Dion has become such a powerhouse."
+He added that "it highlights how she can pack power and emotion into everything she sings."
+Bob Waliszewski of Plugged In felt that "The Reason" celebrate's love "and the affection of a good man".
 Christopher Smith from TalkAboutPopMusic declared the song as "a typical Celine mid-tempo ballad with plenty of high notes for Celine to hit and re-establish her presence."

 Music video

 The accompanying music video for "The Reason" was directed by Scott Lochmus and released in December 1997.
-It was showing the recording of the song in the studio.
+It shows the recording of the song in the studio.